solidrock-technology/docs/docs/guide/teams/teams.md

 You can distribute a team code for people to enter instead of them selecting from a dropdown list.

-In some cases you may want to hide certain teams from the general public as they book in as team members but still need to provide a mechanism for _some_ to choose the team.
+In some cases you may want to hide certain teams from the public as they book in as team members but still need to provide a mechanism for _some_ to choose the team.

 ::: warning
 If this team is set to **unlisted** then using the code is the only way they'll be able to apply to join this team from the event frontend.